Will Smith Player Props: Dodgers vs. Blue Jays

 - The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays have the fifth-ranked team ERA among all league pitching staffs (3.83).
+- The Blue Jays have a 3.86 team ERA that ranks sixth across all MLB pitching staffs.

-- In his most recent time out on Thursday, the righty went six scoreless innings against the San Diego Padres while surrendering four hits.
+- In his most recent time out on Saturday, the left-hander tossed 5 1/3 scoreless innings against the Seattle Mariners while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.